© Missing - We are looking for Denise

 "New criminal offense, kidnapping of minors" "DENISE LAW" renamed 'Denise', in honor of Denise Pipitone

-Piera Maggio will join as a civil party, requesting the highest compensation for damages in the history of Italian trials.
+Piera Maggio will join as a civil party, requesting the highest damages compensation in the history of Italian trials.

-Law 94/2009 came into force on August 14, 2009 with which two new types of crime were introduced into the penal code.
-Lawyer Giacomo Frazzitta was the drafter, and Ms. Piera Maggio supported the legislative process.
+Law 94/2009 entered into force on August 14, 2009 with which two new types of crime were introduced into the penal code.
+Lawyer Giacomo Frazzitta was the drafter, with Mrs. Piera Maggio supporting the legislative process.

-art.
-574 bis c.p. abduction and retention of a minor abroad;
+Art.
+574 bis c.p. removal and retention of a minor abroad;

-The process of proposing the amendment to the penal code began in 2006 following the kidnapping of the minor Denise Pipitone.
+The process of the proposed amendment to the penal code began in 2006 following the kidnapping of the minor Denise Pipitone.

 Blog Archive Jan 2013 - Dec 2013 - Blog Archive Jan 2014 - Dec 2014